Microhematuria in an Older Man

 ABSTRACT: We present a case of microhematuria that led to a diagnosis of urologic malignancy.
 We outline microhematuria diagnostic guidelines and their application, particularly as they apply to the primary care provider.

 Keywords: microhematuria, urologic malignancy, bladder cancer

-An obese, 61-year-old man with no significant medical or surgical history and a 40 pack/year smoking history presented to the clinic with urinary urgency and frequency.
+An 61-year-old man with obesity, no significant medical or surgical history, and a 40 pack-year smoking history presented to the clinic with urinary urgency and frequency.

 History.
 The patient presented to his primary care doctor for concerns of increased urinary urgency and frequency.
 He had noticed increased daytime frequency and urgency, without incontinence, gross hematuria, or retention in the 3 months prior.
 He did not experience any scrotal pain, dysuria, weakness of stream, or incomplete bladder emptying.
 There were no other health concerns.
 He was taking no medications and was up to date on vaccinations and health maintenance.
 Additionally, the patient had a 40 pack/year smoking history along with a 20-year work history in the rubber industry.

 Physical examination.
 The patient appeared obese with normal vital signs Genital examination was completely benign with a normal phallus, urethral meatus, and scrotal exam; he had a normal digital rectal examination.